Vegan Cream Cheese Frosting

-- After frosting, store the cakes in the fridge.
-This recipe doesn’t hold up very well at room temperature.
+- After frosting, store the cakes in the fridge for the best texture.

 This recipe will frost 12-15 cupcakes (depending if you’re piping or spreading it) or the center and top of two 8″ cakes.

 For larger layer cakes that might need it spread up the sides, simply double the recipe.